vgrstn/vba-xollection/README.md

 ![Architecture](https://img.shields.io/badge/Architecture-x86%20%7C%20x64-lightgrey)
 ![Rubberduck](https://img.shields.io/badge/Rubberduck-Ready-orange)

 Extended Collection Class — key read-back, in-place item update, key reassignment, `For Each` support, sorted enumeration, and position lookup, all backed by direct traversal of the Collection's internal doubly-linked list.
 Provides for missing functionality in default available functionality.
 The Class is based on an encapsulated VB Collection.
-When available it used the methods avaialable in VBA.
+When available it uses the methods avaialable in VBA.

 ---